UPPMAX/R-matlab-julia-HPC/docs/julia/evaluation-julia.md

     - Question 3: Confidences

-        - I can find the module to be able to run R
+        - I can use the module system to load a specific verison of Julia
-        - I can load the module to be able to run R
+        - I can run Julia
-        - I can run the R interpreter
+        - I can use the Julia interpreter
-        - I can run the R command to get the list of installed R packages
-        - I can run an R script from the command-line
+        - I can run a Julia script
-        - I can find out if an R package is already installed
-        - I can load the pre-installed R packages
-        - I can install an R package from CRAN
+        - I can install a Julia package
-        - I can submit a job to the scheduler to run an R script with regular code
+        - I can work with Julia project environments
-        - I can submit a job to the scheduler to run an R script that uses parallel code
+        - I can write a batch script
-        - I can submit a job to the scheduler to run an R script that uses a GPU
+        - I can submit a batch script to the job scheduler
-        - I can start an interactive session
-        - I can verify I am on the login node yes/no
+        - I can work with Julia on Jupyter notebooks
-        - I can start an interactive session with multiple cores
+        - I can work with Julia on Pluto notebooks
-        - I can start RStudio

     Coding scheme: